CapnBry/CRServoF/README.md

 ### Arming / Disarming

 CRServoF includes an optional feature to require an arming signal for other channels to be processed.
 To use this feature, include the buildflag `USE_ARMSWITCH`.
-CRServoF expects a value of 2000 on CH5 to arm and any other value to disarm.
+CRServoF expects a "high" value (>1500us) on CH5 to arm.
 If disarmed, the failsafe values mentioned above will be sent, make sure that you use the correct values applicable to your use case.

 ### VBAT